Pakistan showcases military even as tensions with India ease

 Malaysian Prime Minister Mahathir Mohamad was the chief guest of the parade, in which troops marched through the streets of Islamabad and warplanes staged acrobatic flyovers.
 Authorities suspended mobile phone services and blocked roads as part of security precautions.

-Alvi was to honor selected Pakistanis and foreigners with civilian awards later in the day.
-Naeem Rashid, who was killed while trying to stop the gunman who attacked two New Zealand mosques earlier this month, will be honored posthumously.
+Later Saturday, President Alvi held a ceremony in which he honored military officers and accomplished civilians in their respective fields.
+The presidency also announced that Naeem Rashid, who was killed trying to stop the gunman who attacked two New Zealand mosques earlier this month, will be honored posthumously later this year.

 The nationwide celebrations were marred by tragedy when a wall collapsed over students and teachers marking the occasion in the eastern city of Gujranwala.
 Local administrator Naila Baqar said five students and a teacher died, and 12 others were injured.